 There are a great number of Visa cards in circulation, possibly numbering into the billions, and they are now used worldwide such is their popularity.

 Visa Inc. is one of the largest payment service companies worldwide employing 6,000 people, and is worth nearly $20 Billion.
+The only company to rival them in the current marketplace is MasterCard.

 Fees Associated With Visa Deposits